-Consolidated/Cluster Stops
+Consolidated/Cluster Stops:

 When possible, the school district will establish, in safe locations consolidated/cluster stops for all students.
-Students residing in the outer lying portions or our districts, where there are no street lights, sidewalks will be picked up and dropped off from their homes.
+Students residing in the outer lying portions or our districts, will be picked up and dropped off from their homes.

-Bus Pick-up
+Bus Pick-up:

 Students are expected to be waiting at his/her designated bus pick-up location prior to the arrival of the school bus.
-The bus picking up students will not wait for students to walk from their homes or other locations in order to meet the bus.
+The bus picking up students are not required to wait for students to walk from their homes or other locations in order to meet the bus.
 When a student is not waiting at the bus stop, a delay is created for students riding on the bus later in the route.
 Therefore, in order to provide a uniform service to all students, it is necessary for students to be waiting at the bus stop.
 Students are encouraged to be at the bus stop 5 minutes prior to the bus's scheduled arrival time.
 The school bus will not return to a pick-up location or to a dismissing school for a student that has missed the bus.

 In addition, if your student does miss the bus, please do not put them in your car and follow the bus to the next scheduled stop.
-Drivers are trained to stop the bus at all pick-up and drop-off locations behind the actual bus stop location.
-This allows the driver to have all of the students in front of the bus.
+Drivers are trained to stop the bus at all pick-up and drop-off locations behind the actual bus stop location; this allows the driver to have all of the students in front of the bus.
 When parents follow the bus and drop students off behind the bus, the driver having limited visibility may not see them, creating a safety hazard for your student(s).

-If your student has not been using their assigned bus stop, after 5 days, the driver will no longer stop.
+If your student has not been using their assigned bus stop, after FIVE days, the driver will no longer stop.
 Please contact the transportation department to reactivate the use of the stop.

-School Responsibility
+School Responsibility:

 The school district is responsible for student behavior from the time the student boards the school bus until the student exits the school bus.
-The school district is not responsible for the behavior or safety of students while waiting for the arrival or upon the exit of the school bus.
+The school district is not responsible for the behavior or safety of students while waiting for the arrival or after the students exit the school bus.

-Eating and Drinking
+Eating and Drinking:

 Eating and drinking on the bus are prohibited.
 Food allergies are a concern as well as proper hygiene.
+Sufficient Grace boxes are required to be handed to the bus driver in the afternoon when entering the bus.
+The driver will distribute them back to students when they exit at their designated stop.

-Personal Belongings
+Personal Belongings:

 Any personal items brought onto the bus must be in an enclosed case or bag.
 The item(s) must be able to fit on a student's lap.
 The aisles must remain clear for safety reasons.
 Permission must be obtained from the bus driver and/or the transportation supervisor for any item(s) that does (do) not fit on the student's lap.
-This provision includes musical instruments.
+This provision includes musical instruments and blankets.

-Unauthorized Passengers
+Unauthorized Passengers: